The Continuing Professional Development (CPD) program:

-Professional Practitioners are required to complete 20 points per year including some contact hours.
-These hours are to be logged on the form below and, once verified, submitted with the annual Membership Renewal.
+Professional Practitioners are required to complete 20 hours per year including some contact hours.
+These hours are to be logged on the form below and, once verified by a committee member, submitted with the annual Membership Renewal.

 Below is an extensive, but not exhaustive, list of the activities accepted in the CPD log and the points they represent: